CHTC/chtc-website-source/file-avail-largedata.md

 <code>/staging</code>.
 All HTCondor job submissions must be performed from your
 <code>/home</code> directory on the submit server.</p>

-Files hosted in `/staging` are only excessible to jobs running in the CHTC pool.
-About 50% of CHTC execute servers have access to `/staging`.
-Users will get better job throughput if they are able to break up their work into smaller jobs that each use or produce smaller input and output files.

-## Access to `staging`

-Access to `/staging` is provided only if your work requires the use of large input and/or output files. **Default CHTC account creation does not include access to `/staging`.** If you think you need access to `/staging`, or would like to know more about managing your data needs, please [contact us]<mailto:chtc@cs.wisc.edu>.

 ## Data Management and Quota Control

 - **As with all CHTC file spaces, CHTC does not back up your files in `/staging`.**

-- **Transfer Server**: We expect that users will only use our dedicated transfer server, transfer.chtc.wisc.edu, instead of the submit server, to upload and download their large files to and from `/staging`.
-Transferring large files with the submit server can use a lot of network bandwidth and potentially disrupt job submission for all users.
+- **Use the transfer server**: We expect that users will only use our dedicated transfer server, transfer.chtc.wisc.edu, instead of the submit server, to upload and download their large files to and from `/staging`.
+Transferring large files with the submit server can potentially disrupt job submission for other users.

-- `/staging` directories include a disk space and items (i.e. directories and files) quota.
+- **Quota control**:`/staging` directories include a disk space and items (i.e. directories and files) quota.
 Quotas are necessary for maintaning the stability and reliability of `/staging`.
 Quota changes can be requested by emailing <chtc@cs.wisc.edu> and users can monitor quota settings and usage as described [below]<TBD>